hjiang895/Huffman-Coding/README.md

 The Huff and Puff programs write and read binary files, so it will be helpful to have a tool that lets you view the contents of binary files so you can make sure you are printing out the correct bits and bytes.

 On a Mac or Unix system, there is a command line utility called `hexdump` that you can use to take any file and print out its hexadecimal representation.
+On Windows 10 in the PowerShell, you can use the `Format-Hex` command.
 Suppose you used the `Puff.jar` to compress the sample file `lincoln.txt`.
 From a command line you can type:

-`hexdump lincoln.zip`
+`hexdump lincoln.zip` (or `Format-Hex lincoln.zip` in Windows 10)

-and the hexadecimal version of the file will appear, as demonstrated in class on Monday, October 29.
+and the hexadecimal version of the file will appear, as demonstrated in class.

-If you're using Windows, have a look around the web for hex viewers and editors.
-In the latest version of Windows, there may be a utility included as part of the powershell, so give it a try from the terminal in Atom.

 If you're having trouble wrapping your head around all the different bases (decimal, binary, and hex), check out this very useful online conversion tool: